Peach Salsa with Tomatoes (Sweet, Spicy & Perfect for Summer)

 Process in boiling water bath.
 Place jars back into the canner, ensuring they are covered with at least 1 inch of water.
 Bring to a rolling boil and process for 15 minutes.

 Cool.
 Turn off heat, remove the canner lid, and let jars rest in the water for 5 minutes.
-Using a jar lifter, transfer jars to a towel lined counter.
+Using a jar lifter, transfer jars to a towel-covered surface.
 Let them cool undisturbed for 24 hours.

 Check the seals.
 Press the center of each lid.
 It should be firm and not move.
 Any unsealed jars should be refrigerated and eaten within 1 to 2 weeks.